Kleb26/CodeExamples/C#/README.md

 Manages the scaling mode.
 Scales the slice stack in the VR space.
 Takes controller input for scaling, both individual and combined.
 Manages scale resetting as well as a save and load function for a set scale.

+Example of the micrscope visualisation project is linked within 'Microscope Visualisation Example', more details there also.